Reinforcement Learning for Joint Optimization of Multiple Rewards: Introduction

 We also present evaluation results for both the algorithms for optimizing proportional fairness of multiple agents connecting to a cellular base station.
-We compare the obtained policies with existing asymptotically optimal algorithm of optimizing proportional fairness for wireless networks \cite{margolies2016exploiting} and SARSA based RL solution proposed by \cite{perez2009responsive}.
+We compare the obtained policies with existing asymptotically optimal algorithm {(Blind Gradient Estimator or BGE)} of optimizing proportional fairness for wireless networks \citep{margolies2016exploiting} and SARSA based RL solution proposed by \citep{perez2009responsive}.
 We developed a simulation environment for wireless network for multiple number of agents and states for each agent.
-The proposed algorithm significantly outperform the SARSA based solution, and achieves close-enough performance as BGE.
-We also considered $\alpha$-fairness for an infinite state space to show the scalability of the proposed model-free algorithm.
-In this case, the domain-specific algorithm was not available, while we show that we outperform Deep Q-Network (DQN) based algorithm \cite{mnih2015human}.
-FInally, a queueing system is considered which models multiple roads merging into a single lane.
+The proposed algorithm significantly outperform the SARSA based solution, and { it nearly achieves the performance of the asymptotically optimal BGE algorithm.} We also considered $\alpha$-fairness for an infinite state space to show the scalability of the proposed model-free algorithm.
+In this case, the domain-specific algorithm was not available, while we show that we outperform Deep Q-Network (DQN) based algorithm \citep{mnih2015human}. {Finally}, a queueing system is considered which models multiple roads merging into a single lane.
 The queue selection problem is modeled using the proposed framework and the proposed approach is shown to improve the fair latency reward metric among the queues significantly as compared to the DQN and the longest-queue-first policies.

-Key contributions of our paper are: \begin{itemize}[leftmargin=*] \item A structure for joint function optimization with multiple agents based on average per-step rewards. \item A model-based algorithm using posterior sampling with Dirichlet distribution, and its regret bounds. \item A model-free policy gradient algorithm which can be efficiently implemented using neural networks. \item The proposed algorithm has been shown to have Pareto Optimality guarantees. \item Evaluation results and comparison with existing heuristics for optimizing fairness in cellular networks, and queueing systems. \end{itemize} The rest of the paper is organized as follows.
-Section \ref{related_work} describes related works in the field of RL and MARL.
-Section \ref{model} describes the problem formulation.
-The proposed model based algorithm and model free algorithm are described in Sections \ref{mba} and \ref{mfa}, respectively.
-In Section \ref{simulations}, the proposed algorithms are evaluated for cellular scheduling problem.
-Pareto optimality of the proposed algorithm is shown in Section \ref{pareto_optimal}.
-Section \ref{conclusion} concludes the paper with some future work directions.
+Key contributions of our paper are: \begin{itemize}[leftmargin=*] \item A structure for joint function optimization with multiple objectives based on average per-step rewards. \item { Pareto Optimality guarantees when the joint objective is an element-wise monotone function. } \item A model-based algorithm using posterior sampling with Dirichlet distribution, and its regret bounds. \item A model-free policy gradient algorithm which can be efficiently implemented using neural networks. \item Evaluation results and comparison with existing heuristics for optimizing fairness in cellular networks, and queueing systems. \end{itemize}